 Professionally, I'm a Salesforce.com Developer and Adminstrator for a Financial Services company in Minneapolis.
 Obviously, I don't speak for them.

 I've been involved with Science Fiction and Fantasy fandom since high school.
-I have spent over fifteen years volunteering on CONvergence, Minnesota's largest fan-volunteer run SF Convention in a variety of roles, including head of programming and on the board of directors.
-I'm currently organizing the second JOFCon in Minneapolis in October 2015, volunteering for the Helsinki in 2015 Worldcon bid, and probably other things as well.
+I have spent years volunteering on CONvergence, Minnesota's largest fan-volunteer run SF Convention in a variety of roles, including head of programming and on the board of directors.
+I also chaired the Minneapolis JOFCon, was on the bid committee for Helsinki in 2017 Worldcon, and was WSFS DH for Worldcon 75 in Helsinki, Finland.